 Welcome.
 Our objective is to make the City a better place to live.
 We do this by ensuring that City government is efficient, effective, and accountable to the citizens.
 OIA believes that positive change is accomplished by offering City government recommendations to continue to excel and improve.

-I am proud to work with the team of professionals in OIA.
 We strive to improve our skills by being open to ideas and having the attitude that learning is continuous.
 We invite you to learn about our office and read our reports.

 How to Report a Tip

 To provide independent audits to promote transparency, accountability, efficiency and effectiveness of City government for the citizens of Albuquerque.

 The Office of Internal Audit (OIA) is pleased to announce that Lawrence Davis, former Principal Auditor, has been promoted to Internal Audit Manager.